michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/4-program/song-list-2023.md

 inputs:
   unpublish: false
 ---
-**Song list for 2023:** The song list will be available early 2023.
+The song list will be available early 2023.
 More information to come…

 <br>&nbsp;